-Florigene Moonlite m(123.2.38) has been vegetatively propagated since 1998.
-As of August 2004, this represents approximately 7 generations of mother plants and approximately 150 collections of cuttings from these plants.
-Since 1999 plants have been in continuous commercial production in Australia, Ecuador and Colombia.
-Estimated number of flowers produced from our two production facilities in South America to mid August 2004 is approximately 4.3 million flowers.
-Measured by flower colour, the line is genetically very stable.
+FLORIGENE Moonaqua[TM] (123.8.12) has been vegetatively propagated since 1999.
+Since 2000 plants have been in continuous commercial production in Ecuador and Colombia.
+Measured by flower colour, the line is genetically stable.

 (e) In case of modification other than insertion or deletion, describe function of the modified genetic material before and after modification as well as direct changes in expression of genes as a result of the modification: Not applicable.